YellowAo/RowTrainingTracker/ANT-Android-SDKs/ANT+_Android_SDK/README.md

 > Ant+ Plugins Service and ANT+ PluginLib Changelog - v.3.6.0
 > -----------------------------------------------------------------------------------
-> * Fix some issues preventing connecting to combined speed and cadence bike sensors [Lib + Service]
+> * Fix some issues preventing connecting to combined speed and cadence row sensors [Lib + Service]
 > * Fix some crashes during searching [Service]
 > * Add ability to send manufacturer specific pages on profiles that support it [Lib + Service]
-> * Fix a crash when old apps request combined speed and cadence bike sensors [Service]
+> * Fix a crash when old apps request combined speed and cadence row sensors [Service]
 > * Improve Javadoc relating to SEARCHING and DEAD states [Lib]
 > * Update to AntLib 4.14.0 [Lib + Service]
 > * Update to FitLib 16.00 [Lib + Service]